MBA in Banking and Finance: Career Path

 • Investment Management: This course covers the principles of investment management and the analysis of securities.
 Topics may include portfolio theory, risk management, and asset pricing.

-• Risk Management: This course examines the various types of risk that organizations face and how to manage them.
+• Risk Management: This course examines the various types of risks organizations face and how to manage them.
 Topics may include credit risk, market risk, and operational risk.

 • Financial Regulations: This course covers the regulatory environment in which financial institutions operate.
 Topics may include the role of regulatory agencies, compliance requirements, and ethical considerations.